iitalics/Opal/docs/MoreSyntax.md

     //   module <module name>

 Export a function or type for use in other files by making it "public", using the `pub` keyword.
-Non-public functions and types are not immediately accessable by and other files.
+Non-public functions and types are not immediately accessable by any other files.

     // syntax:
     //   pub fn <name> ...